huseynfy/Law-Firm/README.md

 # Lawyer
-A website for CSM Law Office located in Belmont,CA.
+A website for CSM Law Office located in Belmont, CA.